 A Summer Experience for College-Bound Students

-The Genius Project provides support for incoming freshman and transfer students with documented learning differences, including, but not limited to autism, ADHD, dyslexia, and/or mental health diagnoses.
+The Genius Project provides support for rising high school seniors with documented learning differences, including, but not limited to autism, ADHD, dyslexia, and/or mental health diagnoses.
 The purpose of this four-day intensive is to introduce students to new ways of understanding their neurodivergence.
-Participants will be guided in creating new narratives about their learning styles that are strengths-based, in order to remove the stigma that is often associated with having learning differences on college campuses.
-In short, The Genius Project equips students with the mindset and skills that they need to thrive in college and beyond.
+Participants are guided in creating new narratives about their learning styles that are strengths-based, in order to remove the stigma that is often associated with having learning differences on college campuses.
+In short, The Genius Project equips students with the mindset and skills they need to thrive in college and beyond.

-Participants will leave with results from an Assets Inventory, which can be used to support college major selection and future career considerations.
-They will also receive an Energy Profile assessment that will help them create ideal study environments based on their individual needs and bio-rhythms.
+Participants leave with results from an Assets Inventory, which can be used to support college major selection and future career considerations.
+Students also receive an Energy Profile assessment that helps them create ideal study environments based on their individual needs and bio-rhythms.